 About seven years ago, Virgin Nigeria gave me a $400 voucher for a missed flight from Lagos to Accra.
 “Good for the next time you come back to Nigeria!” the woman told me.
 I haven’t been back.
 Another case: last year I got a $500 voucher from American Airlines, and used it on a flight to Portugal.
 That ticket was $1400, where I could have one closer to $1100 or $1200 through other airlines.
 Still a net savings, but not a $500 savings.

 It’s not just the overbooking that inconveniences you.
 Airlines try many techniques to get their planes as full as possible, including changing to smaller planes, which is why the overall number of flights has gone up but average load has gone down.
 When was the last time you were on a flight that wasn’t very, very full?

-That said, the process of picking people at random to be booted isn’t random.
+That said, the process of picking people to be booted isn’t random.
 Minors and disabled people aren’t booted, and neither is the military.
 This isn’t the first time I’ve thought of buying a fake army uniform and pretending to be a soldier to get preferential treatment.
 Airlines take into account mileage status of passengers, and perhaps even the fare code.
 If you’re a healthy non-soldier traveling on a dirt-cheap ticket without a frequent flyer account with them, watch it.

 The media was quick to mock.
 From Jimmy Kimmel Live!